boldbi/boldbi-docker/docs/how-to-deploy-bold-bi-using-docker-compose.md

+ # How to deploy Bold BI application using single docker compose file
  This quick-start guide demonstrates how to use Compose to set up and run Bold BI.
 Before starting, make sure you have installed [Compose](https://docs.docker.com/compose/install/)

-In the following section, we are going to starts BoldBI and a separate PostgreSQL instance with volume mounts for data persistence usin Docker Compose.
+In the following section, we are going to starts BoldBI with volume for data persistence using Docker Compose.

 1. Download docker compose file using the following command.